dcs2014/RSI-Projects-12/README.md

 - web browser mode,
 - build mode, project rebuilds its sources.

-Additionally, histrory of navigated pages and folders is maintained.
+Additionally, history of navigated pages and folders is maintained.

 Application GUI has the following structure
 - upper toolstrip.